RoryChenXY/DataRepExp_public/notes/2_app_dev_notes.md

 3. Update 'app.R' to source tab2 contents
     - Load data
     - Load Libraries
-    - First just include the summary text (Number of studies and participants)
+    - First, just include the summary text (Number of studies and participants)
     - Add first summary table - study metadata
-    - Add DT options to improve the look the table
+    - Add DT options to improve the look of the table
     - Add second summary table - data availability
     - Add third summary table - harmonised variable availability
-    - Added formatting and notes
+    - Add formatting and notes

 ## Tab 3 Filters

-1. Create '.\R\tab3_filters_module.R' with basic module structure, one filter and results to show the filtered results.
+1. Create '.\R\tab3_filters_module.R' with a basic module structure, one testing filter, and one string to display the filtered results.
 2. Update 'app.R' to utilise the simple module
-3. Update '.\R\tab3_filters_module.R' for study meta data filters
+3. Update '.\R\tab3_filters_module.R' for study metadata filters
-    - Create self-defined function for inputs with only No/Yes options: my_yn_inputs
+    - Create a self-defined function for inputs with only No/Yes options: my_yn_inputs
     - Update module UI for the metadata filter inputs
-    - Applying the metadata filters:
+    - Apply the metadata filters:
       - Self-defined function: my_factor_filter;
       - purrr::reduce2 to iterate over each filter;
-      - Applying other filters
+      - Apply other filters
     - Add a reset button for study metadata filters with shinyjs

 4. Update '.\R\tab3_filters_module.R' for Participant filters
     - Update the module UI - tabPanel for Participant Filters tab
-    - Create self-defined function for inputs with only No/Yes/Missing options: my_ynm_inputs
+    - Create a self-defined function for inputs with only No/Yes/Missing options: my_ynm_inputs
-    - Adding the actual Participant Filters
+    - Add the actual Participant Filters
-    - Applying the Participant filters
+    - Apply the Participant filters

 5. Add a button to clear all filters
-6. Applying filters from both tab
+6. Apply filters from both tabs.
 7. Update for Filter Report tab
     > Update the module UI - tabPanel for Filters Report tab
     > Filtered Study metadata table